 Recently, an early release draft of a Distributed OSGi requirements and design document has been published, long with a reference implementation as part of Apache CXF.
 In a new article, Eric Newcomer writes about the current status of distributed OSGi and explains the reasons for standardizing it in the first place, and its significance to the OSGi specification and community.

-Java module systems has received a lot of attention lately.
-One reason for that was the controversy regarding JSR-277 which partially duplicated OSGi.
-Another was the plans for Java 7.
-In this article Lukas Krecan gives us a round-up of the current solutions and presents his concern on upcoming solutions like project Project Jigsaw and JSR-294.
+Java module systems have received lots of attention.
+In this article Lukas Krecan gives a round-up of the current solutions & presents his concern on solutions like project Project Jigsaw & JSR-294.
+9

 In this article, Srini Penchikala discusses Domain Driven Design from a practical stand-point.
 The article looks at architectural guidelines and best practices that can be used in a DDD project.
 53